MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 Users may be tempted to compute or compose elements maps to model whole elements or even large lattice sections before applying them to some input differential maps in order to speed up tracking or parallelise computations.
 But this approach leads to the two types of approximations that we have just explained: the resulting map is not only truncated, thus loosing local feed-down effects implied by e.g. a translation from orbit :math:`x` to :math:`x+h(s)` along the path :math:`s` or equivalently by the misalignment of the elements, but the derivatives are also approximated for each particle orbit by the global composition calculated on a nearby orbit, typically the zero orbit like in MAD-X. So as the addition of floating point numbers is not associative, the composition of truncated maps is not associative too.

-The following equations show the successive refinement of the type of calculations performed by the tracking codes, starting from the worst but common approximations at the top-left to the more general and accurate functional application without approximation at the bottom-right, as computed by MAD-NG:
+The following equations show the successive refinement of the type of calculations performed by the tracking codes, starting from the worst but common approximations at the top-left to the more general and accurate functional application without approximation or expansion at the bottom-right, as computed by MAD-NG:

 .. math::
    ({\mathcal M}_n \circ \cdots \circ {\mathcal M}_2 \circ {\mathcal M}_1) (X_0)